Bahraich

 Bahraich is a city and a municipal board in Bahraich district in the state of Uttar Pradesh, India.
 Located on the Saryu River, a tributary of the Ghaghara river, Bahraich is 125 km north-east of Lucknow, the state capital.
 The districts of Barabanki, Gonda, Balrampur, Lakhimpur Kheri, Shravasti and Sitapur share boundaries with Bahraich.
-A factor which makes this town important is the international border shared with Nepal.
+A factor which makes this city important is the international border shared with Nepal.

 Geography and climate

 Bahraich has an average elevation of 126 m.
 Bahraich has a warm humid subtropical climate with hot summers from April to July.
 The rainy season is from July to mid-September when Bahraich gets an average rainfall from the south-west monsoon winds, and occasionally frontal rainfall will occur in January.
 In winter the maximum temperature is around 25 °C and the minimum is in the -1 to 7 °C range.
 Fog is quite common from late December to late January.
 Summers are extremely hot with temperatures rising to the 40 to 47 °C range, the average highs being in the high of 30s (degree Celsius).
 Average annual rainfall is 1900 cm (approx).